spsforks/SCons-scons-wiki/UsingBuildDir.md

 Import('env')
 Program('foo', 'foo.c')
 ```
 At first glance, this looks like a series of includes in a makefile.
 But it is subtly different.
-Now I understand (many thanks) from earlier comments that `foo.c` in each subdirectory is actually viewed relative to the build_dir that the SConscript function was called with, so that the file is first looked for in the build dir, then in its parallel source directory.
+Now I understand (many thanks) from earlier comments that `foo.c` in each subdirectory is actually viewed relative to the variant_dir that the SConscript function was called with, so that the file is first looked for in the build dir, then in its parallel source directory.

 Aside: SCons is not the only tool to use the idea of multiple build directories and have trouble with it being tricky to use.
 Jam and the concept of grist makes many Jamfiles hard to debug.